-Required courses taken in sequence during the latter third of the curriculum are: Constitutional Law II, Capstone I and II (Legal Analysis and Bar Readiness), and Practice Foundations III: Business of Law.
+Required courses taken in sequence during the latter third of the curriculum are: Constitutional Law II, Capstone I and II (Legal Analysis and Bar Readiness).

 The J.D. degree includes additional required courses in areas that are widely viewed as part of the knowledge, skills, and understanding that a competent attorney should have.
 Some of these required courses are included on the bar examination, reflecting the judgment of the State of Texas, through rules adopted by the Texas Supreme Court, about necessary basic knowledge.
 These courses also introduce students to a range of practice areas, and can form the basis for advanced study in any of these areas.